Horadry/KAGGLE-HPA-Single-Cell-Classification-2021/README.md

 Train and test images: 4 images belong together.
 Red, blue and yellow filters (images 1-3) show the location of some cell organelles and the green filter (image 4) shows the location of the protein.

-Train data: image level labels
+Train data: image level labels.
+Labels refer to cell organelles where the protein occours.